-You are living in Ireland or planning a trip in on the Emerald Island and you are hoping to make the most of the amazing trails and hikes available there.
+You are living in Ireland or planning a trip on the Emerald Island and you are hoping to make the most of the amazing trails and hikes available there.
 Hiking is a fabulous way to connect with nature but in Ireland, having sturdy, comfortable and waterproof hiking boots along with a good waterproof jacket is essential.
-Nothing worst than blisters and wet feet when hiking up Tonduff mountain!
+There is nothing worst than blisters and wet feet when hiking up Tonduff mountain!

 In Ireland, it can be very wet with mucky underfoot so waterproof hiking boots are essential.
 The terrain in Ireland can vary from sloppy soft bog and mud to razor sharp scree and rock.

 The best hiking boots for Ireland would be a waterproof leather GORE-TEX® hiking boot with a good and stable ankle support.